CLARIAH/wp6-missieven/blacklab/install.md

 Click the manage app and login with `dirk`, `dirk` (which is what have have put in the TomCat config file for users, above).

-In the list of applications, click the blacklab-server-2.1.0 entry.
+In the list of applications, click the `blacklab-server-2.1.0 entry`.

 You should see something like: